PierreZ/kafka-tutorial/docs/step-3.md

 # Push an action message

-You now have a message to push.
+Now that you have a user, we now need to push a message.
+There is an microservice waiting for actions to do.

+## TODOs

+* Create a Producer with the right parameters (see below)
+* serialize the action as a JSON
+* produce a message in the `actions` topic
+* print the resulting offsets/partitions

+## Topics

 ### `actions`

-The topic `action` is the one where you should be pushing data.
+The topic `actions` is the one where you should be pushing data.
 It will accept data in the JSON format:

 ```json
 {